 The Grass Foundation - ANA Award in Neuroscience was established in 2007 to honor outstanding young investigators doing research in basic or clinical neuroscience.
 The Grass Foundation was established in 1955 by Albert and Ellen Grass to advance research and education in neuroscience, with a special focus on investigators early in their careers.

-The nominations submission window opened on February 24, 2020, and, due to the COVID-19 pandemic, the deadline has been extended to May 1, 2020.
+Due to the challenges associated with the COVID-19 pandemic, the deadline has been extended to June 1, 2020.